Buckets (S3)

 Advantages

-Access control - You can easily control which compute resources can access your bucket.
+- Access control: You can easily control who can access your bucket.

-Integrations - You can easily trigger a function or a batch-job in a reaction to a bucket event.
+- Integrations: You can trigger a function or a batch job in response to bucket events.

 Disadvantages